Ultimate Guide to Blockchain Technology

 The users also mine for blocks to which new transactions can be added.
 Once the new Block with the new unverified transactions is added to the chain, it is broadcast to all the other nodes.
 When all the nodes are able to verify the transaction, it becomes a part of the digital ledger.

 Remember that no new transactions can be added to the old block because they are already verified.
-This makes the blockchain tamper proof.
-To change data of any old block the rogue node needs to put out a complete new blockchain to the network, which is practically not possible because of time and resource constraints.
+This makes the blockchain tamper-proof.
+To change the data of any old block the rogue node needs to put out a completely new blockchain to the network, which is practically not possible because of time and resource constraints.

 Impact of Blockchain Technology on Industries

-- Blockchain can be used in supply chain to verify authenticity of products being delivered.
+- Blockchain can be used in the supply chain to verify the authenticity of products being delivered.

 - Smart contracts can be used to perform transactions without the need for middlemen.

 - Blockchain can be used for crowdfunding where people donating can easily track if they are donations have been put to correct use.

 - Securing personal identities online is one of the biggest drawbacks of current online systems.
 Blockchain can be used to distribute this data in a way that it becomes secure and there is no central point of hacking.